Let Oomnitza be your single source of truth!

 Get the information and the insights that you need to reduce costs and the time that you spend on administration tasks such as:

-- Configurable dashboards and list views of key information for network devices
+- Configurable dashboards and list views of key asset information, including virtual machines, hosts, and data centers

-- Configurable reports to share information about network devices with your colleagues and management
+- Configurable reports to share information assets with your colleagues and management

 Before you start